KennyBK/kubernetes-the-hard-way/docs/02-jumpbox.md

 ### Download Binaries

 In this section you will download the binaries for the various Kubernetes components.
-The binaries will be stored in the `downloads` directory on the `jumpbox`, which will reduce the amount of internet bandwidth required to complete this tutorial as we avoid downloading the binaries multiple times for each machine in our Kubernetes cluster.
+The binaries will be stored in the `downloads` directory on the `studnet-node`, which will reduce the amount of internet bandwidth required to complete this tutorial as we avoid downloading the binaries multiple times for each machine in our Kubernetes cluster.

 The binaries that will be downloaded are listed in the `downloads.txt` file, which you can review using the `cat` command: